 I stumbled across this recipe while looking for something different to take to a brunch.
 Boy, am I glad I did!
-Everyone asked for the recipe and could not believe it called for only five ingredients.
-It's the perfect item to bake for an informal get-together. —Traci Collins, Cheyenne, Wyoming
+Everyone asked for the recipe and was surprised it called for only five ingredients.
+It's the perfect treat to bake for an informal get-together. —Traci Collins, Cheyenne, Wyoming

 “While looking for an alternative to pan-frying our venison steak, we decided to give it a little Italian flair,” writes Phil Zipp from Tomahawk, Wisconsin. ”Our idea turned out to be a big hit with our family and friends.”